weirdev/lagern/INPROGRESS.md

 For now this will remain the home of the project backlog.

 ====
-Need to cleanup usage/meaning of shallow suffix in ref counts Replace suffix with a struct with separate flag for shallow
+Need to cleanup usage/meaning of chache suffix in ref counts Replace suffix with another flag in bset reference struct
 ===
 More tests for reference counting
 ===